Soil horizon

 A soil horizon is a layer parallel to the soil surface whose physical, chemical and biological characteristics differ from the layers above and beneath.
 Horizons are defined in many cases by obvious physical features, mainly colour and texture.
-These may be described both in absolute terms (particle size distribution for texture, for instance) and in terms relative to the surrounding material, i.e. "coarser" or "sandier" than the horizons above and below.
+These may be described both in absolute terms (particle size distribution for texture, for instance) and in terms relative to the surrounding material, i.e. "coarser" or "sandier" or "darker" than the horizons above and below.

 The identified horizons are indicated with symbols, which are mostly used in a hierarchical way.
 Master horizons (main horizons) are indicated by capital letters.
 Suffixes, in form of lowercase letters and figures, further differentiate the master horizons.
 There are many different systems of horizon symbols in the world.
 No one system is more correct—as artificial constructs, their utility lies in their ability to accurately describe local conditions in a consistent manner.
 Due to the different definitions of the horizon symbols, the systems cannot be mixed.

 In most soil classification systems, horizons are used to define soil types.
 The German system uses entire horizon sequences for definition.
 Other systems pick out certain horizons, the "diagnostic horizons", for the definition; examples are the World Reference Base for Soil Resources (WRB), the USDA soil taxonomy and the Australian Soil Classification.
 Diagnostic horizons are usually indicated with names, e.g. the "cambic horizon" or the "spodic horizon".
 The WRB lists 40 diagnostic horizons.
 In addition to these diagnostic horizons, some other soil characteristics may be needed to define a soil type.
-Some soils do not have a clear development of horizons.
+Some soils, called "Entisols" in the USDA soil taxonomy, do not have a clear development of horizons.

 A soil horizon is a result of soil-forming processes (pedogenesis).
 Layers that have not undergone such processes may be simply called "layers".
+According to the fourth edition of the World Reference Base, "A soil layer is a zone in the soil, approximately parallel to the soil surface, with properties different from layers above and/or below it.
+If at least one of these properties is the result of soil-forming processes, the layer is called a soil horizon".